callumks/se_project_todo-app/README.md

 - Toggles completion status and deletes to-do items.
 - Generates unique IDs for new items via the `uuid` package.
 - Uses the unique IDs to connect checkbox `id` and label `for` attributes.
-- Modal supports closing with the Escape key.
+- Modal supports closing with the Escape key or by clicking the overlay.
+- Displays a counter showing the number of completed todos out of the total.

 ## Technology